 #5—Take Action to Address Concerns

-And, most importantly, we let them know their plan cares about them.
+And, most importantly, we let members know their plan cares.